Unsure where you owe sales or use tax

 Use Tax Explained and Why It Is Commonly Missed

 Use tax is one of the most overlooked sources of compliance risk for businesses of all sizes.
+Use tax is one of the most overlooked sources of sales and use tax exposure for businesses of all sizes.
+It often accumulates quietly because it is not collected at the point of purchase.
 It applies when sales tax was not collected on a taxable purchase and the buyer becomes responsible for remitting tax.
 If you are starting from scratch on obligations, begin with sales tax nexus explained since nexus often determines when both sales tax and use tax obligations apply.
 If you want to see how TaxMap identifies exposure from real data, see TaxMap Product.

 Sales tax and use tax create the same compliance obligation